sheeyphone/map-on-react/README.md

 }
 ```

+If you need to put some `UI` over the `Map`, we had snacks for you.

 ## How to use

-I recommend you manage the project's dependencies by using the `Yarn` tool.
+We recommend you manage the project's dependencies by using the `Yarn` tool.

 ```bash
 yarn